deepset-ai/haystack/SECURITY.md

 ## Vulnerability Response

 We'll review your report within 5 business days and we will do a preliminary analysis to confirm that the vulnerability is plausible.
 Otherwise, we'll decline the report.

-Any information shared with the deepset security team will stay within deepset and will not be disclosed, except as required to get the issue fixed or to coordinate a vendor response.
+We won't disclose any information you share with us but we'll use it to get the issue fixed or to coordinate a vendor response, as needed.

-We will keep the reporter updated as the security issue moves through our process.
+We'll keep you updated of the status of the issue.

 Our goal is to disclose bugs as soon as possible once a user mitigation is available.
-We will set a disclosure date once the bug is well-understood (in consultation with the bug reporter and Haystack maintainers).
+Once we get a good understanding of the vulnerability, we'll set a disclosure date after consulting the author of the report and Haystack maintainers.